ellzmarie/react-router-lab/README.md

 # Stock tracking app

 The application will use hard-coded stocks data.
-My stock tracking app should have the following features...
+My stock tracking app should have the following features:

+- Navigation
+- Dashboard
+- Stock
+- About

+###

 ## Navigation
 No matter what route the user is visiting, they should always see a navigation bar at the top of the window.